unsw-restech/unsw-restech.github.io/docs/software/installing_software.md

 Many R and Python packages are installed on katana.
 We have specific documentation to install your own packages in [R](./r.md#installing-libraries) and [Python](./python.md#pip3---the-python-package-manager-the-package-installer-for-python)`

 !!! note
-    If you do need assistance with software install after trying yourself, then send an email to [IT Service Centre](mailto:ITServiceCentre@unsw.edu.au) with Katana in the subject line.
+    If you have tried to install software yourself, but you need further assistance, then please send an email to [restech.support@unsw.edu.au](mailto:restech.support@unsw.edu.au).